goto-ru/project-list/README.rst

 This is a list of projects affiliated with GoTo, but not stored in the organization repo.
 These commonly include students' ones.

+Open a Pull Request to get your project added to the list.

 List
 ====